 What does the Public Trustee do?

-- Investigate complaints about misuse of a representation order or guardianship order.
-If you wish to submit a complaint to the Public Trustee, you can contact them online at [email protected] or 902-424-7760.
+The Public Trustee investigates complaints about a representation order or guardianship order being misused.
+If you wish to make a complaint to the Public Trustee, you can call them at 902-424-7760 or send an email to [email protected].

-Also see the sections Representative Decision-making for an Adult, Powers of Attorney, and Health Care Treatment & Consent.
+You can find more information on the following pages: Representative Decision-making for an Adult, Powers of Attorney, and Health and Other Personal Care Decisions.

 Is the Public Trustee required to represent everyone who asks for its help?